Umuzi-org/ACN-syllabus/content/topics/unit-testing-mocks-and-spies/_index.md

 expect(number).toBe(1)
 ```

+You can do the above only as a way to experiment and make sure you understand the mechanics of the code. **But** it is completely pointless to include anything like that in any serious project.

 If you are writing code that is pointless then you are doing it wrong.
 Mocks and spies exist for a purpose.
 When you use them, there has to be a reason to use them.
-They should be useful.
+They should do useful things.

 **DO NOT** use mocks and spies to uselessly increment a number that doesn't reveal or test anything to do with the inner workings of your code.